getwrench/open_mustang/README.md

 There are use cases where application has to react to external events.
 An external event is any event that is generated *not* as a result of user's interaction with the app.
-Following are some of the examples external events:
+Following are the examples external events:
 - Internet connectivity
 - Data update events from the app backend
 - Push notifications